akanadocs/docs-test/ag/bindings/using_messaging_binding.md

 * **Binding Details** - Displays the "Binding Type" and "Binding" associated with the service access point definition.
 The "Binding Type" is a Policy Manager-specific  field.
 The "Binding" represents the wsdl:binding element in the WSDL.

 * **Access Point Details** - Displays the "WSDL Port Name" and "Description."
 The "WSDL Port Name" represents the wsdl:port element in the WSDL.
 The "Description" represents the wsdl:documentation element in the WSDL.
 The "Description" field is  optional.

 * **Virtual Host Name** - Allows you to specify the virtual host name of the AMQP broker.
 * **Authentication Required** - Used if the AMQPS binding will be used to authenticate an AMQPS registry where AMQP destinations or targets are located, or to authenticate the AMQP system itself, authentication may be required.
-To enable  authentication, select the checkbox and specify the username and password credentials.
+To enable  authentication, select the check-box and specify the username and password credentials.

 ##### Virtual Service